jimmybergman/pdns/docs/dnssec/modes-of-operation.rst

 RRSIGs have a validity period, in PowerDNS this period is 3 weeks.
 This period starts at most a week in the past, and continues at least a week into the future.
 This interval jumps with one-week increments every Thursday.
+This is then shifted by a number of seconds depending on the zone, so that the start of the time period varies.
+I.e. some zones are from Friday to Friday, some are from Saturday to Saturday, etc. We use 128 distinct start dates.

+This two-week interval jumps with one-week increments every week at the same time (for a specific zone and all other zones mapped to the same start date).

 The time period used is always calculated based on the moment of rollover.
-The inception timestamp is the most recent Thursday 00:00:00 UTC, which is exactly one week ago at the moment of rollover.
+The inception timestamp (before the per-zone shifting) is the most recent Thursday 00:00:00 UTC, which is exactly one week ago at the moment of rollover.
 The expiry timestamp is the Thursday 00:00:00 UTC two weeks later from the moment of rollover.

 Graphically, it looks like this::

   RRSIG(1) Inception                                                    RRSIG(1) Expiry